 - Once you have completed the registration process, you will receive an email confirmation that will direct you to the NBRC exam vendor, PSI, to schedule your exam.

-- Please review the following NBRC exam information material: Examination Handbook
+- Please review the following NBRC exam information material: Examination Information and Handbook

 If you have any additional QUESTIONS, CONCERNS, or COMPLAINTS that you are unable to address with the Exam Administrator mentioned above, you may contact firstname.lastname@example.org for further assistance.